mjstrobl/FREDA/README.md

 FREDA NER: https://drive.google.com/file/d/1w0_wLld92Hw82tdF90VIUaq0xOuerKSq/view?usp=share_link

-A stopwatch was added to each video asa sanity check.
+A stopwatch was added to each video as a sanity check.
 For the annotations conducted on the Android device, the clock can be seen on top.

 # Get Started